jeremyong/klein/docs/quickstart.md

 // translation above.
 motor m = r * t;

-// Because the two actions commute, m will be equal to t * r.

 // Construct a point at position (1, 0, 0)
 point p1{1, 0, 0};